 The only casualty was a bag of expensive Dagoba chocolate chips, 74% Ecuadorian chocolate.
 It could have been worse.
 We’re just hoping that we scared our little visitor back out the same way he came in.

 A bit sleep deprived, we still managed to embark on a gorgeous hike up Lamoille Canyon mid-morning.
-We drove several miles to the top of the canyon and chose the hike to Island Lake, a four-mile round-trip hike to a beautiful glacial cirque.
+We drove several miles to the top of the canyon and chose the hike to Island Lake, a four-mile round-trip adventure to a beautiful glacial cirque.
 Starting at 8700 feet elevation and climbing another 1000 feet, it was a good uphill climb.
-The colors were stunning, the foliage starting to take on the reds and gold of fall and the sky deep cobalt.
+The colors were stunning, with the foliage taking on the reds and gold of fall and the sky a deep cobalt.